1985 Australian Manufacturers' Championship

 The 1985 Australian Manufacturers' Championship was a CAMS sanctioned motor racing title for car manufacturers.
 It was the 15th manufacturers title to be awarded by CAMS and the 6th to carry the Australian Manufacturers' Championship name.
-All championship rounds were open to cars complying with Australian Touring Car regulations, which were based on FIA Group A rules.
+All championship rounds were open to cars complying with Australian Touring Car regulations, based on FIA Group A rules.

 Calendar

 The championship was contested concurrently with the 1985 Australian Endurance Championship over a five-round series with one race per round.